 Injuries Are Costly

-For this reason there will be a continued emphasis on leading work on the culture of alcohol in our province, including but not exclusive of the following areas:
+There is a continued emphasis on partnering in work on the culture of alcohol in our province, including but not exclusive of the following areas:

 - engaging with the issue of alcohol and youth, the early start of drinking (<13 years) and binge drinking